Quick Start¶

 await game.RunAsync<GameScene>();

 What this does: 1.
 Creates a game application builder (like ASP.NET Core) 2.
-Configures Brine2D with sensible defaults (rendering, input, audio, ECS) 3.
+Configures window and engine options 3.
 Registers your game scene 4.
 Builds and runs the game

 Pattern: This is dependency injection - Brine2D uses ASP.NET Core patterns.